 With MockMvc

 we perform requests against a mocked servlet environment.
-There won't be any real HTTP communication during our tests.
-We rather directly work with the mocked environment provided by Spring.
-MockMvc
+There won't be any real HTTP communication for such tests.
+We directly work with the mocked environment provided by Spring.

 when accessing our started Servlet container over HTTP.